Filtering by: M18

 • Google Calendar ICS

-Negotiating Power was a call-to-action and vindication of disagreement and agonistic activities.
+Negotiating Power presented a call-to-action and vindication of disagreement and agonistic activities.
 The site-responsive, participatory exhibition consisted of posters, videos, small booklets, bunting and temporary tattoos that provided a variety of entry points for participants to consider the necessity for expressions of disagreement and solidarity to shape civic engagement.
-With a heightened political perspective, and by sidestepping direct discussion of race, culture, or other social indicators, Langlois re-contextualizes the conversation as a necessary mode of community engagement.
+With a heightened political perspective, and by sidestepping direct discussion of race, culture, or other social indicators, Justin Langlois re-contextualized the conversation as a necessary mode of community engagement.

 In addition to the exhibition in the Alternator’s Main Gallery Space, a satellite event, Unlikely Negotiations, was hosted at Kettle River Brewing on June 8th 2018.